AncientEntity/EntityNetworkingSystems/README.md

 ## Extras
 - Buffered Packet Culling (Soon)
 - Documentation & Videos (Soon)
-- Prefab Domain Templates (Implemented, Not Fully Tested)
+- Prefab Domain Templates (Complete)

 ## Contributing
 Contributing in anyway possible means a lot.
 If you see something you can improve, something you want added, or just want to do some documentation make a branch then let me know through GitHub when it is ready!
 As well as if you want to communicate with me, I am using this for my game "Epocria" which has a Discord server I can be contacted through: https://discord.gg/vkxmjrx